jaohara/shell-scripting-notes/shell-scripting.md

 Note that unlike other languages, you don't put parenthesis at the end of the function name when you call it.
 You can think of functions as their own discrete scripts - bash now interprets the name of the just as it interprets any other command or alias.

+Within a function, the shell automatically creates a variable called `$FUNCNAME` that stores the name of the function currently being executed.

 ### Local Variables

 Functions can have local variables with the `local` keyword.
 These will only be accessible within the context of the script, and can have the same name as global variables while being distinct entities.